 It all starts with a cell, which gives rise to semi-independent and self-regulating units called organs.
 The organs combine to frame Humans, and they ultimately live in environments.

-So, the cells can be the part and solution to the ongoing crises of diseases treatment and not pills!
+So, the cells could be the part and solution to the ongoing crises of disease treatment and not pills!

 History of medicines

-If we look back at the history of medicine, antibiotics have been observed as the wonder drugs.
-With the discovery of antibiotics field of medicine revolutionized.
+If we look back at the history of medicine, antibiotics have been observed as wonder drugs.
+With the discovery of antibiotics, the field of medicine revolutionized.
 Almost all of the infectious diseases were cured with this wonder drug.

 New Approach to Diseases Treatment